 Application of this Policy

-All Prime International College of Health Care and Technology employees are personally accountable and responsible for enforcing this policy and must make every effort to prevent discrimination or harassing behaviour and to intervene immediately if they observe a problem or if a problem is reported to them.
+All Prime International College of Health Care and Technology students and employees are personally accountable and responsible for enforcing this policy and must make every effort to prevent discrimination or harassing behaviour and to intervene immediately if they observe a problem or if a problem is reported to them.

-At employment-related social functions;
+At school-related social functions;

-During work-related travel;
+During school-related travel;